nothingface0/gpuFI-4/README.md

 When gpuFI-4 selects a random SM, it limits the selection to those that are active during the executable’s execution.
 The same applies for the cycle, registers, constant memory, local memory and shared memory bits.

-To know the exact limits of the selection, an _analysis_ of the executable has to be performed.
+To know the exact limits of the selection, an _analysis_ of the executable has to be performed first.
 This analysis is done in two steps:

 1. Execution of the CUDA executable without fault injections.
 This creates a record of the total cycles that the kernels run for, as well as the simulation time.
-2. Execution of the CUDA executable in “profiling mode”.
+2. Execution of the CUDA executable in "profiling mode".
 This mode extracts information on SM, register, shared memory, constant and local memory usage.
 This information is known on the last cycle of simulation, which is the reason why step 1 is needed.

+This procedure is handled by the [`gpufi_analyze_executable.sh` script](#gpufi_analyze_executablesh).

-Once analysis is complete, a campaign can start, launching multiple executions, or “runs”, of the given executable with a randomized bitflip.
+Once analysis is complete, a campaign can start, launching multiple executions, or "runs", of the given executable with a randomized bitflip.

-Injection campaigns are managed by the `gpufi_campaign.sh` script.
+Injection campaigns are managed by the [`gpufi_campaign.sh`](#gpufi_campaignsh) script.
 This script manages the execution of a whole injection campaign on a specific combination of CUDA executable, arguments and GPU configuration file.

 For each new run initiated by the script, a unique `run_id` is created.
 This is computed as the MD5 sum of: